 BURNES, Alexander.
-Montrose 16.5.1805 — Kabul 2.11.1841.
+Montrose, Angus 16.5.1805 — Kabul 2.11.1841.
 Sir.
 British (Scottish) Colonial Officer (Lieutenant-Colonel) and Traveller in India, Afghanistan and Central Asia.
-Son of James B. (peovost and a cousin of the poet Robert Burns), brother of —> J. B. After attending the famous college of his home-town he got through his father a cadetship of the E.I.C. and embarked in 31.12.1821 for Bombay.
+Son of James B. (peovost and a cousin of the poet Robert Burns) and Elizabeth Glegg, brother of —> James B. After attending the famous college of his home-town he got through his father a cadetship of the E.I.C. and embarked in 31.12.1821 for Bombay.
 Learnt quickly Urdu, and was employed from 25.12.1822 as Urdu interpreter in Surat, then Persian interpreter at court.
 Rised quickly in army in Western India.
 In 1826 he prepared the statistics of Vagar (Cutch), in 1827 explored the mouths of the Indus, in 1830 in Thar, and in 1831 carried government’s gift of horses to Lahore travelling through Sindh (Sindh and Pañjab were still independent!).
 He observed the course of the Indus and returned through Simla to Delhi.
 This journey awakened his interest in Alexander’s campaigns, and, supported by Bentinck, he soon planned new travels.

 Together with the military physician and Himalayan explorer —> James Gerard and four Indians he left Delhi 2.1.1832.
 Route: Delhi – Lahore – Attock – Kabul – Bamian – Khulum – Balkh – Bukhara – Meshed (where Gerard turned back to India) – Mazandaran – Astrabad – Ashraf – Esfahan – Shiraz – Abushir (18.12.), and by ship to Bombay, where he arrived on 18.1.1833.
-In October AB came to London as a celebrated hero, published his journal, and was accepted into the Royal Society.
+In October Burnes came to London as a celebrated hero, published his journal, and was accepted into the Royal Society.
 In December 1834 he visited Paris, and on 3.4.1835 left for Egypt and India.